-Once we'd finished laugh-crying at sentences like: "It's about subverting people's expectations of the scene here", and: "this is about celebrating youth culture, through self-expression", and forwarded the email to everyone we know, we headed to the casting at Jaguar Shoes so that we could find out for ourselves how someone would go about subverting people's expectations of the East London scene.
+Once we'd finished laugh-crying at sentences like: "It's about subverting people's expectations of the scene here," and: "this is about celebrating youth culture, through self-expression," and forwarded the email to everyone we know, we headed to the casting at Jaguar Shoes to find out for ourselves how someone would go about subverting people's expectations of the East London scene.

 K-Tron, 27, musician/ artist/ fashion writer.

 VICE: Hey, how was your audition?

 K-Tron: It was good.
 I liked them.
 They seemed OK and genuine enough people.
 I’m just hoping going on the show won’t make me look like a dick.
 Because I’ve done reality TV before.
 I was on Singing With The Enemy.
 But the people there were mostly interested in the drama of it all.
 They kept making me look stressed.
 But I was in it for the process, just like now.
 How old are you?

 I’m 27, so I might be a little too old for this show.
 I feel like I’ve done OK though.
 We’ll see.
 Why do you think they should choose you to be part of the show, despite your old age and braces?